cookies-xor-cream/HugoTest/content/posts/poetry/wip/pulling_the_plug.md

 and now we're shy a Daniella.

 I guess it's not short form anymore,
-when it hits a readtime of two hours,
+when it hits a read-time of two hours,
 I wish I could put the nuance in a single sentence,
 but I don't have that power.